Can There Really Be TOO Many Years?

 Or a woman who is old enough to have been your teacher?

-How do you avoid being labelled a cradle-snatcher, a cougar or a sugar daddy?
+How do you avoid being labeled a cradle-snatcher, a cougar, or a sugar daddy?

 The classic rule of thumb for working out if it’s ‘okay’ to date someone younger is: half your age plus 7.

 The resulting number is the lower limit that you can acceptably date.